shubhamnag14/ml-hairstyle-classification/README.md

 the visual recognition algorithm.

-Each row contains the variable `url` which is the link to the image and  the number of ​ likes
+Each row contains the variable `url` which is the link to the image and  the number of ​ likes together with the `comments` per image.
+The `user_id`  is the unique id of the Instagram account